 This section lists work on current POSTnotes, on-going project such as horizon scanning, international work and future projects approved by the POST Board.

-POST runs seminars, receptions and other events on science and technology topics.
+Seminars, receptions and other events on science and technology topics

 POSTHouses of ParliamentWestminsterLondonSW1A 0AA